Rach-Coster/ThreeJSGlobalWarming/readme.md

 A lot of things!

 There is now:
-*Accurate selection and movement of tokens
+* Accurate selection and movement of tokens
-*Tiles will highlight when a token is clicked, this will show you which squares the token can be moved *A turns counter
+* Tiles will highlight when a token is clicked, this will show you which squares the token can be moved
+* A turns counter
-*Each turn will have a unique natural disaster *Natural disasters
+* Each turn will have a unique natural disaster
-    *Heatwaves
+* Natural disasters
+    * Heatwaves
-    *Contaminated Water
+    * Contaminated Water
-    *Fires
-    *Earthquakes
+    * Fires
+    * Earthquakes
-*A death state for each token
+* A death state for each token
-*The ability to get a game over
+* The ability to get a game over
-*The option to start a new game
+* The option to start a new game

 ## Controls
-This game uses the three.js orbit controller however, I have removed the rotate function.
+This game uses the three.js orbit controller however, I have removed rotate functionality.

 The controls are as follows

-*Holding down right click - Pans through the scene *Scroll - Zoom in and out
+* Holding down right click - Pans through the scene
+* Scroll - Zoom in and out
-*Left click - Basic interaction with buttons and tokens on the board
+* Left click - Basic interaction with buttons and tokens on the board

 ## How to Play